Jabulente/Machine-Learning-Classifications-Models/Iris Flower Classfication ML/README.md

 The workflow begins with loading and cleaning the dataset, followed by statistical and visual analysis to uncover patterns and correlations between features and target classes.
 Multiple classification algorithms, such as Logistic Regression, Support Vector Machines (SVM), Decision Trees, and k-Nearest Neighbors (k-NN), are trained and evaluated to identify the best-performing model.
 Performance metrics such as accuracy, precision, recall, and F1-score are used to assess model effectiveness.
 Finally, the optimized model is serialized and deployed as a lightweight application, enabling users to input feature measurements and receive real-time predictions.

+## **Dataset Description**

+The Iris dataset consists of **150 samples** of Iris flowers, each described by four morphological measurements in centimeters:
+1. **Sepal Length**
+2. **Sepal Width**
+3. **Petal Length** (most discriminative feature)
+4. **Petal Width**

+Each sample is labeled with one of three species: *Iris Setosa*, *Iris Versicolor*, or *Iris Virginica*.
+The dataset is **balanced**, with 50 samples per class, and contains no missing values.
+Features are numeric and follow biologically plausible ranges (e.g., petal lengths span 1–7 cm).
+Statistical summaries (mean, median, standard deviation) and histograms are included in the EDA to highlight feature distributions and separability between classes.

+The data is sourced from the seminal work of biologist Ronald Fisher (1936) and is widely used as a benchmark for classification tasks due to its simplicity and clear separability of classes.

 ## **Project Objectives**

 The primary objectives of this project are to develop a robust, interpretable, and scalable machine learning system capable of accurately classifying Iris flower species based on their morphological characteristics.
 Below is a detailed breakdown of the goals guiding this work: